MerkulovDaniil/deloist/README.md

 **Statistics not showing?**
 - Click the refresh button 🔄 in statistics tab
-- Verify you have completed tasks with the integration active
+- Verify you have completed tasks with the integration active (only those tasks, that are completed in Todoist are counted in the statistics)
 - Check that tasks have proper tags in Todoist

 **Timer not accurate?**
 - The timer accounts for pause time automatically
 - Time tracking updates Todoist when you stop the timer
 - Browser tab switching doesn't affect accuracy

+**I have spent a time on a task, but it's not counted in the statistics**
+- Check that you have completed the task in Todoist
+- Check that the time spent on the task is at least 1 minute
+- Check that you have set the default task time in settings
+- Check that you have set the session duration in settings
+- Check that you have set the default task time in settings